Understanding Nitrate in Reef Aquariums

 Yes, live plants and macroalgae absorb nitrate, benefiting your tank’s ecology.

-For more tips on maintaining the ideal environment for your reef aquarium, dive into the Reef Buddy app and let Shrimpy guide you on your journey!
+For more tips on maintaining the ideal environment for your reef aquarium, use Reef Buddy to track water parameters and let Shrimpy help you review the trend before making bigger changes.